snowplow/documentation/docs/understanding-your-pipeline/events/index.md

 :::info Terminology

 In the past, self-describing events used to be called “unstructured events”, to distinguish them from [structured events](#structured-events).
 However, this was misleading, because in a way, these events are actually _more_ structured than structured events 🤯.
-The old term is now deprecated, but you might still see it in some docs and APIs.
+The old term is now deprecated, but you might still see it in some docs, APIs and database column names.

 :::